Side-by-side crime statistics from official UK Police data.

 Below national average

-Glastonbury recorded substantially more crime than Cheddar in February 2026 — 100 incidents compared to 26, a 3.8x difference.
-The crime profiles diverge meaningfully: Cheddar sees higher rates of Other theft (2), while Glastonbury has more Shoplifting (13).
+Glastonbury recorded notably higher crime than Cheddar in April 2026 — 90 vs 38 incidents.
+The crime profiles diverge meaningfully: Cheddar sees higher rates of Other theft (4), while Glastonbury has more Shoplifting (14).
 Both areas sit below the national average for recorded crime — a positive sign for either location.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.